yereverluvinunclebert/TwinSimplePSD/README.md

 <img width="1078" height="1041" alt="pzCPURC50004" src="https://github.com/user-attachments/assets/637681f5-014b-4d56-93b5-83a5d51cc21c" />

+**Example Usage:**

     'create the Top-Level-Form
     Set gaugeForm = Cairo.WidgetForms.Create(IIf(App.LogMode, AlphaNoTaskbarEntry, AlphaWithTaskbarEntry), gsWidgetName, True, 1, 1)
         gaugeForm.WidgetRoot.BackColor = -1 ' transparent

     'With New_c.SimplePSD(PSD_FileNameOrByteArray)  'create a new PSD-Parser.instance (and load the passed content) only available in RC6

-    '  Here we use the FOSS/ChatGPT simple PSD parser (replica of Olaf's RC6 SimplePSD parser) With SimplePSD(PSD_FileNameOrByteArray)  'create a new PSD-Parser.instance (and load the passed content) pPSDWidth = .Width
+    '  Here we use the FOSS/ChatGPT simple PSD parser (replica of Olaf's RC6 SimplePSD parser) With SimplePSD(PSD_FileNameOrByteArray)  'create a new PSD-Parser.instance (and load the passed content) available for both RC5 and RC6 pPSDWidth = .Width
         pPSDHeight = .Height       'store the original Psd-Pixel-Width/Height in Private vars (as the base from which we calculate the zoomed Form-Width/Height)